The Expendables (American band): No Time To Worry and Open Container (2001–2003)

-The Expendables added another guitarist, Cam Hanson to the lineup for their upcoming debut album.
+The Expendables added another guitarist, Cam Hanson, to the lineup for their upcoming debut album.
 The band recorded their first studio album titled, No Time To Worry, on January 2, 2001, at the local Paradise Recordings.
-This whopping 18-song LP was released on Right Time Records.
+This 18-song LP was released on Right Time Records.
 It was mastered by Rick "Rev. Lovejoy" Williams and featured rap vocals on the song "B.A.D." by Marcuz Rodriguez.

-They quickly followed their debut album up with a second studio album with Open Container, which released on January 1, 2002, on Right Time Records.
+They quickly followed their debut album up with a second studio album, Open Container, which released on January 1, 2002, on Right Time Records.
 Again, it was self-produced by the band and featured 16 tracks.
 However, this was the last album for Cam Hanson on guitar and the band went back to being a quartet.

-With their popularity growing around town, in 2003, they had their own radio show called, Locals Only, on radio station KMBY.
+With their popularity growing around town, in 2003, they had their own radio show called Locals Only on radio station KMBY.